 - Algeciras-Ceuta, Algeciras-Tangier (Morocco)

 - Almeria-Melilla, Almeria-Ghazaouet (Algeria), Almeria-Nador (Morocco), Almeria-Oran (Algeria)

 - Trasmediterranea current fleet includes the ships Albayzin, Almariya, Dimonios, Fortuny, Forza, Juan J Sister, Sorolla, Tenacia, Zurbaran.

-Currently, CORSICA-SARDINIA FERRIES ships operate on the following cruise ferry routes:
+Currently, CORSICA-SARDINIA FERRIES ships operate on the following routes:

 Between mainland France-Italy and Corsica Island (In brackets are crossing times)